Dedicated to Wally McOuat, Harry Taylor, Peter

 The bakery itself was based in a landmark art deco building which today houses an eclectic assortment of businesses.

 It was located at 8800 Venice Boulevard at Helms Avenue in West Los Angeles.
-From this location, the fleet of Helms trucks
+From this location, the fleet of Helms vehicles

 would fan out and deliver their fresh-baked treasures to the sunny neighborhoods they served.